-- 1. The Qualified Paramedic must be employed by a Qualified Transport Program (and working with the program during any transports where these optional scope items are utilized).

-- 2. The Qualified Paramedic must be partnered with a Qualified Transport Nurse, Qualified Program Medical Director or Qualified Program Physician during transports utilizing these optional scope items.

-- 3. Be accredited by a LEMSA offering this optional scope

-- 4. Must remain competent/proficient in these 6 optional scope procedures by passing the competency testing noted in MVEMSA Optional Scope of Practice for Air Ambulance Providers Policy 552.50 with the frequency required and noted here:
+- 1. The Qualified Paramedic must be employed by a Qualified Transport Program (and working with the program during any transports where these optional scope items are utilized). - 2.
+The Qualified Paramedic must be partnered with a Qualified Transport Nurse, Qualified Program Medical Director or Qualified Program Physician during transports utilizing these optional scope items. - 3.
+Be accredited by a LEMSA offering this optional scope - 4.
+Must remain competent/proficient in these 6 optional scope procedures by passing the competency testing noted in this policy with the frequency required and noted here:

-- a.
-Pediatric Intubation Quarterly
+a.
+Pediatric Intubation

-- b.
-Rapid Sequence Intubation Quarterly
+b.
+Rapid Sequence Intubation

-- c.
-Video Laryngoscopy Quarterly
+c.
+Video Laryngoscopy

-- d.
-Supraglottic Airway Quarterly
+d.
+Supraglottic Airway

-- e.
-Ventilator Management Annually
+e.
+Ventilator Management

-- f.
-Intraosseous Access Annually
+f.
+Intraosseous Access

-- 5. Must have completed a minimum of 200 hours of training and all requisite training by the Qualified Transport Program as identified in MVEMSA Optional Scope of Practice for Air Ambulance Providers Policy 552.50 and meet the requirements as outlined in definitions for one of the following:

-- a.
-CCP-in training

-- b.
-FPC-in training

-- c.
-CCP

-- d.
-FPC